unrealwork/atsd-use-cases/OrovilleDam/README.md

 ==============================================

-In February 2017, reservoir levels for the tallest dam in the United States, located near [Oroville, California](http://www.water.ca.gov/swp/facilities/Oroville/LakeDam.cfm), were beginning to reach capacity from unseasonably high rainfall totals.
+In February 2017, reservoir levels for the tallest dam in the United States, located near [Oroville, California](http://www.water.ca.gov/swp/facilities/Oroville/LakeDam.cfm), were beginning to reach capacity from high rainfall totals.
 Officials decided to begin using the primary dam spillway, which quickly began to deteriorate, and by
 February 10th, a hole 300 feet wide, 500 feet long, and 45 feet deep had appeared in the spillway.
-[On February 11th](http://www.latimes.com/local/california/la-live-updates-oroville-dam-oroville-dam-spillway-expected-to-fail-1486953074-htmlstory.html), officials decided to begin using an auxiliary, spillway made from earthen materials.
-The emergency spillway quickly began to erode and water began to spill over its concrete top.
+[On February 11th](http://www.latimes.com/local/california/la-live-updates-oroville-dam-oroville-dam-spillway-expected-to-fail-1486953074-htmlstory.html), officials decided to begin using an auxiliary, spillway composed of earthen materials.
+The emergency spillway quickly began to erode and water began to spill over the top of the dam.
 On
 February 12th, due to the "hazardous situation" surrounding the dam, more than [200,000 people](http://www.npr.org/sections/thetwo-way/2017/02/14/515172686/with-more-rain-forecast-crews-work-to-reinforce-oroville-dam) from downstream communities were ordered to evacuate the area.
+In the early morning hours of February 13th, the reservoir water levels returned below the threshold capacity of the dam.

+While the situation has calmed somewhat in the last several days, the crisis is by no means over.
+Rain has been [forecasted](https://weather.com/en/weather/tenday/l/95966:4:US) for the next several days.
+With a water surface area of 15,810 acres, the difference of mere inches of rain can make the difference between crisis averted and complete disaster.

 In this article we will analyze a dataset from the [California Department of Water Resources (CDWR)](https://cdec.water.ca.gov/index.html) looking at the several vital statistics from the
 Oroville dam.
-This article provides **real-time analysis** with Chart Lab graphs (updated **hourly** with data taken from the CDWR website), which show the current situation at the Oroville dam.
+This article provides **real-time analysis** with Chart Lab graphs (updated **hourly** and **automatically** with data taken from the CDWR website), which show the current situation at the dam.
 Additionally, this article illustrates how publicly available data from the California DWR can be easily loaded into the non-relational [Axibase Time Series Database (ATSD)](http://axibase.com/products/axibase-time-series-database/) for interactive analysis with graphical representation of open data published by government organizations.